-MFSI provides investment advisory services for the Plan's account through a Wrap Program and provides periodic reporting related to the account.
+MFSI provides investment advisory services for the Plan's account through a Wrap Program.
 For additional information, see your agreement with your Wrap Program sponsor.
 Also see the discussion of advisory services provided through a Wrap Program in the Firm's Brochure (Item 4 - Advisory Business).
-MFS does not provide investment advice with respect to a Plan's decision to invest or divest in a strategy managed by MFS.
+MFSI does not provide investment advice with respect to a Plan's decision to invest or divest in a strategy managed by MFSI or its affiliates.